Albania Food Guide 2026: What to Eat, Regional Dishes & Where to Eat

 Qifqi — Gjirokaster’s signature dish

-Rice-and-herb patties fried in egg — a dish strongly associated with Gjirokaster.
+Rice-and-herb patties fried in egg — a dish strongly associated with Gjirokaster and rarely found elsewhere.
+Flavoured with mint, dill, and sometimes fennel seed.
 One of the most locally specific dishes in Albania.
-Worth actively seeking out when in the south.
+Worth actively seeking out at Taverna Kardhashi (€4) or Restorant Gjoca (€4) when in the south.

 Grilled fish and seafood

-Fresh Adriatic and Ionian fish: sea bass, sea bream, octopus, mussels, shrimp.
+Fresh Adriatic and Ionian fish: sea bass, sea bream, octopus, mussels, shrimp, and squid.
 The main food focus on the coast — Saranda, Himara, Dhermi.
-Simple grilling with olive oil and lemon is the standard and the best approach.
+Simple grilling with olive oil and lemon is the standard approach and lets the fish quality speak.
+Priced by weight at most restaurants (approximately €8–15/kg).
+Always confirm the per-kg price before ordering.

 Local bread and dairy